top of page

 Dr Rupesh Srivastava.jpg

-Welcome to Osteoimmunology group at AIIMS, New Delhi.
+Welcome to Translational Immunology, Osteoimmunology & Immunoporosis Lab group at AIIMS, New Delhi.
 During my doctoral research work form NCCS, Pune I got a glimpse of the very exciting and thrilling field of Immunology.
 This led me to further continue my research work in the field of Bone and Immunology at Columbia University Medical Centre, NY, USA and Roswell Park Cancer Institute (RPCI), New York, USA.
 After coming back to India in 2013 as an Assistant professor at Central University, Sagar (MP), and now at All India Institute of Medical Sciences (AIIMS), New Delhi, I am actively involved in deciphering this new field which is still in its very naive state.
 My research specifically focuses on the cellular and molecular interactions between the Immune and Bone systems i.e “Osteoimmunology” (Frontiers in Biosciences, 2018), a very recent branch of modern biology which specifically deals with the interplay between the immune cells (CD4, CD8 T cells, B cells, DCs, Macrophages, ILCs etc.) and bone cells (Osteoclast, Osteoblast & Osteocytes).
 During normal physiology both systems are at homeostasis but during an imbalance due to various stimuli (infection, autoimmunity, environment, ageing, hormones etc.), it leads to various inflammatory conditions such as Osteoarthritis, Rheumatoid Arthritis & Osteoporosis (viz. post-menopausal osteoporosis).
 Thus, a molecular understanding of these interactions is at the heart of my research which would ultimately lead to discovery of novel therapeutics for various inflammatory bone conditions.

 My Lab is currently involved in the following areas of medical research: